Hobo Humpin' Slobo Babe: Critical reception

 Larry Flick from Billboard wrote, "Enigmatic trio from Stockholm, Sweden, comes on like a frantic hybrid of Björk, the Beastie Boys, and Onyx on this concoction of wailing guitars, live hip-hop beats, male gang chants, and jiggly female warbling.
 A truly left-of-center, wildly contagious gem that demands instant attention from college and alternative formats.
 Once popsters take a moment to get used to it, they'll find it a more than worthy playlist addition."
 Troy J. Augusto from Cash Box commented, "After slaying the European press with its wildly eclectic Beastie Boys/Sugarcubes/Ministry bastard sound.
 Whale have set their sights on the U.S., where alternative and college radio has already become hip to the Swedish trio’s unique, spastic sound.
 Male hip-hop vocals and rhythms, the tortured-angel voice of Cia Berg and gads of noises, samples and chaos make for an unusual track worth at least one listen.
 Give this one a chance."
 James Masterton for Dotmusic described it as "frantic, and frankly bizarre".
 A reviewer from Gavin Report felt it "have a sound that's a bit like The Sugarcubes meet the Red Hot Chili Peppers—unusual female vocals, solid beats and heavy on the funk."
 Ross Jones from The Guardian declared it as a "fantastic debut single", noting its "loud, heavily distorted guitars, synth-bass, and cooing girlie vocals".
-Another editor, Caroline Sullivan, felt the chorus "outdoes a footballers' stag party for oikishness".
+Caroline Sullivan from the newspaper felt the chorus "outdoes a footballers' stag party for oikishness".
+Taylor Parkes from Melody Maker named it Single of the Week, praising it as "staggering, a big funky-assed killmonster bellowing for the indescribable, answered back with the echoed yelps of an angel in a spacesuit".

+Another Melody Maker editor, Michael Bonner, said, "Whale have style.
+They swagger, they growl, they rap, they funk, they rock, and all like a cross between Deee-Lite and the Beastie Boys.
+Cool."
 Pan-European magazine Music & Media commented, "Forget about Jaws and save the whale!
 An anarchic school of fish is swimming in an ocean of super heavy funk.
 Confidently in the middle is a weird hightone female singer with the impact of a spoilt brat."
-A reviewer from Music Week gave it five out of five, calling it a "quirky, sleezy debut" and "ace".
-Leo Finley from the magazine wrote that it "was about a woman who sleeps with tramps for a laugh.
-It was one of the best singles of the year, crossing the groove of Dee-lite with the power of the Beastie Boys at their best".
+Music Week gave it five out of five, calling it a "quirky, sleezy debut" and "ace".
+Music Week editor Leo Finley wrote that it "was about a woman who sleeps with tramps for a laugh.
+It was one of the best singles of the year, crossing the groove of Deee-Lite with the power of the Beastie Boys at their best".
+Stephen Dalton from NME declared it as "a monstrous saga of sexual slumming perched atop a toxic tidal wave of scuzz-metal riffola."
 James Hunter from Rolling Stone said, "That single, a roar of uprooted funk and hoarse cheerleading, had people all over the world wondering just who the hell Whale were – perhaps a band that sounded like it should have its own jersey?
 What they are is three Swedish kids who confuse the rah-rah boisterousness of European sports events with the sonic and sexual abandon of American rock & roll."
-David Sinclair from The Times commented, "An enigmatic slogan which quickly turns into a riotous yobs' chorus, "Hobo Humpin Slobo Babe" is a concentrated burst of meaningless frivolity swept along by a modish hip-hop beat and Berg's ludicrously echoed vocals."
+David Sinclair from The Times commented, "An enigmatic slogan which quickly turns into a riotous yobs' chorus, 'Hobo Humpin Slobo Babe' is a concentrated burst of meaningless frivolity swept along by a modish hip-hop beat and Berg's ludicrously echoed vocals."
 Sacha Jenkins from Vibe viewed it as "bright with obtuse lyrics, poppy symphonics, and a third-grade-ish shout-along chorus.
-Needless to say, "Hobo" and the trio soon crept into my subconscious's subconscious."
+Needless to say, 'Hobo' and the trio soon crept into my subconscious's subconscious."